 Our tendency to make choices that satisfy us in the short term but might harm us later on may connect to our relationship with time.
 It is easy to see the upside of having fast food for dinner or dessert every day, but the benefit of foregoing these in favor of more healthful options is not as clear because it’s hard to look that far ahead, especially when we have been conditioned to expect instant gratification.

-We are pushed toward the primrose path, then, by our need for gratification in the moment; and so our so task may be to resist, and to remember that there is no shortcut to contentment, health or well being.
-These require time and effort, but they also develop skill, while easy pleasures, in the realm of food and otherwise, cultivate emptiness and little more.
-Real well being is enhanced by a willingness to forgo instant pleasure and use our everyday choices to build for the future.
+We are pushed toward a primrose path, then, by our need for gratification in the moment, and so our so task may be to resist, and to remember that there is no shortcut to contentment, health, or well being.
+These require time and effort, but they also help us develop skill, while easy pleasures, in the realm of food and otherwise, cultivate emptiness and little more.
+Real well being is enhanced by a willingness to overlook instant pleasure and use our everyday choices to build for the future.
 Among other “mature defenses,” Harvard professor George Vailliant has demonstrated that this ability and willingness is one of the best predictors of successful aging, joy in living, and vigorous old age.

 If taking a long view is challenging, yet if the state of our well being depends more on our attitudes and everyday actions over time than on anything else, how do we bring what we eat each day in line with what we think we ought to eat?
 While there is no single path to change, I will share some approaches that I have found useful: